Libyans fail to agree new government

 NTC fighters said they had planned for tanks and pickup trucks with anti-aircraft guns and rocket launchers to lead Sunday's attack, but foot soldiers had piled in first.

-"There is a lack of organization so far.
+"There is a lack of organisation so far.
 Infantry men are running in all directions," said Zakaria Tuham, a senior fighter with a Tripoli-based unit.

 "Our commanders had been told that heavy artillery units had already gone ahead, but when we advanced into Bani Walid they were nowhere to be seen.